“Its commitment to customer service and the need for timely and sometimes robust advice is highly valued.”

 - all matters relating to the Church of England.

 Ian has been a solicitor since 2013 but has worked in the field of ecclesiastical law since 2005.
-Cases in recent years include:
+Cases include:

 - amalgamating a village hall and church school charity and facilitating the building of a joint-use school and village hall building on a new site;